sirelawrence/Lawrence-website/content/publication/impact-of-immigration-restrictions/index.md

   Filipinos, highlighting the impact of competition on their economic assimilation.
 Relative to other migrants, labor force participation and employment rates of Filipinos increased, while their log income scores declined.
-Preliminary individual panel data analysis does not support the current findings in the cross-sectional evaluation.
+This finding corroborates previous studies that emphasize the relevance of substitutability among immigrant cohorts.
+Preliminary individual panel data analysis supports the findings in the cross-sectional evaluation.
 draft: false
 url_pdf: https://drive.google.com/file/d/1LWxzUbQAY4ksKvH5WB-aPcvCsZ-AyE1R/view?usp=sharing
 publication_types: